-Jewish groups see Trump's disloyalty remarks as 'dangerous' and 'textbook anti-Semitism' - Jewish Telegraphic Agency
+Jewish groups condemn Trump's disloyalty remarks - Jewish Telegraphic Agency

-(JTA) — Mainstream and left-wing Jewish groups called out President Donald Trump as “dangerous” and displaying “textbook anti-Semitism” for accusing Jews who vote for Democrats of being “disloyal.”
+(JTA) — Centrist and left-wing Jewish groups panned President Donald Trump for accusing Jews who vote for Democrats of disloyalty, with some calling his remarks “dangerous,” “divisive” and displaying “textbook anti-Semitism.”

 “I think any Jewish people that vote for a Democrat, I think it shows either a total lack of knowledge or great disloyalty,” Trump said at a news conference Tuesday.